-I'm thrilled to announce that And Now For Something Completely Different: Critical Approaches to Monty Python is under contract with the Edinburgh University Press and should be out in October of 2020.
+And Now For Something Completely Different: Critical Approaches to Monty Python will be out in October of 2020.
 You can preorder it HERE (hopefully, there will be a paperback edition down the line).
 Satan & Cinema is moving forward with Fordham University Press.

 I am also very pleased to announce that the Modern Language Association has approved the petition to create a Gothic Studies forum.
 We have one paper session slated for the 2021 convention in Toronto but, like everyone else, will see what happens.
 If you are interested in Gothic studies, you can join us the MLAGothicStudies facebook group.

 On the DJ front, DJ cypher's Dark Nation radio is now in its 21st year.
 It airs live Sunday nights from 9-11 PM Eastern US time on Spirit of Resistance Radio.
 You can access archived programs, including April 19th's goth/psychobilly special, on my Mixcloud page.

 Much has been made of the twenty-first century "non-human turn"--a contemporary paradigm that, as Richard Grusin characterizes it, "decenter[s] the human in favor of a turn toward and concern for the nonhuman."
 My argument in this study will be that this has always been the thematic and affective terrain of the Gothic, a genre organized around human anxiety concerning the uncanny animacy of the non-human.
 This book will explore the ways in which the Gothic makes things--material objects--central and enacts a non-human turn avant la lettre.